AnyChart/AnyChart-AngularJS-v2.x/README.md

 export basic Anychart-Angular2 integration functionality.

 ## Quick start
-Here's a basic sample that shows how to quickly create an Angular2 application with AnyChart component:
+Here's a basic sample that shows how to quickly create an Angular2 application with AnyChart component.

+Create a project derictory and enter into it.

+Install Angular2-plugin:

+`npm install anychart-angular2`

+Paste `systemjs.config.js` file into this derictory.
+You can get this file from one of demos.

+Create `index.html` file with the following template:
 ```html
 <!DOCTYPE html>
 <html>